IAbdulSubhan/Django-with-htmx/README.md

-# Djnago Project using HTMX
+# Django Project using HTMX